 What did I just hit…...Holy Moley!!!
 This iron was tremendous.
 Even with the stronger lofts, this iron still hit the ball high in the air, and landed softly.
 It had a great sound and a terrific soft feel.

 These were an extreme upgrade from the previous model I tried.
-The Modus shaft complimented this club nicely.
+The Modus shaft complimented this club nicely with great energy transfer.
 I even had the rest of my foursome try it.
-They are all 18+ handicaps, and all of them were shocked with how far and accurate the irons were.
+They are all 18+ handicaps, and all of them were shocked with how far and accurate the irons were, even those that had slower swing speeds really liked it.

 T/World W4 Wedge

-I have used Honma wedges in the past, in particular the TW-3 wedge.
+I have used Honma wedges in the past, in particular the TW-3 wedge which has a beautiful shape and profile.
+The texture of the entire sole felt so smooth and you can feel that they used the most sophisticated materials.
 I absolutely loved it.
 It was one of the best-feeling wedges I have ever hit.
 However, I ended up not playing it for very long because the shafts were short and I could not order them lengthened.

 Honma’s craftsmanship continues into the W4 wedge.
 This wedge contains a beautifully-crafted backing that allows the center of gravity to be manipulated to ensure each wedge performs at its best.
 The stronger lofted wedges feature an I-sole design that allows for better turf interactions on full swing shots and, starting at the 54-degree loft, the wedges feature a C sole to assist with more delicate shots around the green.